ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 The client sends a REGISTER_CLIENT_CID capsule whenever it advertises a new Client Connection ID to the target, and a REGISTER_TARGET_CID capsule when it has received a new Target Connection ID for the target.
-In order to change the connection ID bytes on the wire, a client may change the Virtual Client Connection ID by sending a REGISTER_CLIENT_CID with the same Connection ID, but different Virtual Connection ID.
-Similarly, the client may solicit a new Virtual Target Connection ID by sending a REGISTER_TARGET_CID capsule with the previously registered Target Connection ID.
+In order to change the connection ID bytes on the wire, a client can update a previously advertised Virtual Client Connection ID by sending a new REGISTER_CLIENT_CID with the same Connection ID, but a different Virtual Connection ID.
+Similarly, the client may solicit a new Virtual Target Connection ID by sending a REGISTER_TARGET_CID capsule with a previously registered Target Connection ID.
 Clients are responsible for changing Virtual Connection IDs when the HTTP stream's network path changes to avoid linkability across network paths.
-Note that the initial REGISTER_CLIENT_CID capsule MAY be sent prior to receiving an HTTP response from the proxy.
+Note that initial REGISTER_CLIENT_CID capsules MAY be sent prior to receiving an HTTP response from the proxy.

 ## New Proxied Connection Setup